MrVulf/Matrix_UI/README.txt

             {* ?
 0 ?}       {* ? * ? *}
             {0 ?
 0 ?}       {* ?
 0 ?
 0}

-The matrix is rendered in HomeController.
+The matrix is rendered in HomeController:
 To do this, the button handlers have an algorithm:
     1) Create a matrix (of the correct type)
     2) Initializing the matrix using the InitiatorMatrix